srikavya26/srikavya26/README.md

-# Hi there! 👋 Welcome to my GitHub!
+# Hi there! 👋

-I'm **Srikavya**, an aspiring **Data Scientist** and **AI enthusiast** passionate about building intelligent systems powered by Large Language Models.
+I'm **kavya**, an aspiring **Data Scientist** and **AI enthusiast** passionate about building intelligent systems powered by Large Language Models.
 I love exploring the intersection of machine learning, data science, and practical AI applications.

 ---